Jamaal May

-Jamaal May is an American poet from Detroit.
+Jamaal May (born 1982) is an American poet from Detroit.

 Life and career

 May lived in Detroit, where he taught poetry in public schools as a Writer-in-Residence with InsideOut Literary Arts.
 He received an MFA from Warren Wilson College.
 May has taught at the Vermont College of Fine Arts, and was a fellow at the Kenyon Review between 2014 and 2016.
 May cites Vievee Francis, another poet from Detroit, as an influence and mentor.